 New skill unlocked, freediving

 I went home that day feeling quite accomplished and inspired to continue the sport.
-As I write this, I haven’t gone back to the water yet due to other priorities, but I do have plans to go back with my friends next time.
+As I write this, I haven’t returned to the water yet due to other priorities, but I plan to go back with my friends next time.
 I’m also searching for freediving courses because I want to get certified.
 Hopefully, I can do it this year.

-To end, I’m happy to say, I can now swim with no buts.
+I’m happy to say I can now swim with no buts.
 I can swim, full stop.